Skip to main content

 Retry policy

 To avoid processing duplicate events, use the top-level id field (e.g. evt_1747058400000_abc123) as an idempotency key.
-You can also use the X-Yativo-Delivery-Id request header, which carries the same value.
+The X-Yativo-Delivery-Id header carries the delivery record ID (a separate identifier used to retry individual deliveries via the API).